Historic Flight Foundation: History

 John T. Sessions founded the Historic Flight Foundation and began acquiring the foundation's aircraft in 2003.
 In 2006 the museum began planning the construction of the hangar at Paine Field that initially housed the foundation's aircraft collection.
 HFF's hangar opened its doors to the public in March 2010.

-New aircraft are added to the collection regularly.
-The most recent addition to the collection is the de Havilland DH-89 Dragon Rapide which went on display in May 2017.
-The airplane was damaged in an accident in 2018 that injured Sessions.
+The museum acquired a de Havilland DH.89 Dragon Rapide in May 2017.
+The airplane was damaged in an accident in 2018 that injured Sessions, and resulted in the amputation of his foot.

 With the collection of aircraft outgrowing the space available at Paine Field, Historic Flight opened a second location at Felts Field in Spokane on December 17, 2019.
 The museum initially intended to maintain both their Mukilteo and Spokane locations, with the latter initially holding eight aircraft.
 However, with the museum unable to cope with the demands of then-new commercial air service at Paine Field, it elected to move all of its collection to Spokane during the spring of 2020, with the Mukilteo location reduced to maintenance and restoration duties.

+After being forced to close due to the COVID-19 pandemic, it was able to reopen in 2021.

+The museum was implicated in a 2022 lawsuit filed in Williston, North Dakota, against one of Sessions' companies by UMB Bank, which had loaned funds to the company for the construction of an apartment complex; a jury determined that the company fraudulently transferred funds to Sessions' other ventures, including the museum, and declared that those ventures were eligible for asset seizure due to the fraud as they awarded a $20.1 million judgement to the bank.
+The museum's Spitfire was damaged in an accident in July 2023.
+A month later, the museum announced it would be temporarily closing due to the lawsuit.
+However, by September the museum's B-25 had been sold by its receiver.
+In December, the court ruled that additional aircraft could be sold.
+By April 2024, all of the museum's aircraft had been sold to pay off Sessions' legal debts.
+The museum's hangar was repurposed as a storage facility during liquidation; in the meantime, the Spokane Airport Board denied Sessions' attempt to revive the museum and use of a different hangar as an event center.